Houston Criminal Defense Lawyer

 As a downtown Houston criminal defense attorney, Alex Houthuijzen handles various criminal cases from local and state criminal charges to federal misdemeanors or felonies.
-Alex has a proven record of successfully defending individuals accused of all types of crimes, ranging from DWIs to domestic violence and more.
-As a criminal lawyer Houston trusts, Alex is well-versed in the intricacies of both state and federal crimes, their respective criminal justice systems, and the steps needed to devise a legal strategy pursuing an optimal outcome.
+Alex the Defender has a proven record of successfully defending individuals accused of all types of crimes, ranging from DWIs to domestic violence and more.

-Given the complexities of the legal system, it is vital to have someone who can interpret the nuances of the law in layman's terms, provide vigorous advocacy, and dedicate time to gather substantial evidence.
 Our Houston law firm prioritizes building a strong defense through meticulous investigation, leveraging expert testimony when necessary, and exploring every viable legal avenue.
-This comprehensive approach aims to neutralize the prosecution's arguments and present the client’s side with clarity and conviction.
-Furthermore, constant communication and updates ensure that clients are never left in the dark, fostering a cooperative relationship aimed at overcoming legal challenges.
+Furthermore, constant communication and updates ensure that clients are never left in the dark.

-Call Alexander J. Houthuijzen, Attorney-at-Law, today at (713) 999-3655 or contact us online to schedule a free consultation with our criminal defense attorney in Downtown Houston.
+Call Alexander J. Houthuijzen, Attorney-at-Law, today at (713) 600-9902 or contact us online to schedule a consultation with our criminal defense attorney in Downtown Houston.

 Our firm represents Texans accused of all types of crimes, including but not limited to: